Art Deco district in Miami Beach

 The Art Deco District in Miami Beach has been a listed building since 1979.
 Many of the buildings were to be demolished at the time.
 However, popular protests prevented this.
 Therefore, the entire neighborhood is now a US Historic District.
 The Miami Design Preservation League is one of the organizations that looks after the preservation of the Art Deco buildings in Miami Beach.
 The listed part of town is between the Sea, 5th Street, Alton Road and the Collins Canal.
 There are a total of 960 Art Deco buildings.
 Many of them are now used as hotels, shopping malls or even cinemas.
 Be sure to check out the indoor areas, which are open to the public.
 You can find Art Deco not only on the facades, but also in the interiors of these houses.

-Lounge in an Art Deco hotel in Miami
+Lounge in an Art Deco hotel in Miami, as they were typical in the South Beach Miami Art Deco District

-So we start our walk through the Art Deco district of Miami Beach in Florida at Lincoln Street Mall.
-This is the pedestrian street in South Beach.
+We begin our walk through the Art Deco district of Miami Beach in Florida therefore in the Lincoln Street Mall.
+This is the pedestrian mall in South Beach.
 This is lined with boutiques, restaurants and bars.
-Away from the Miami Beaches, you can not only shop well, but also take a break with a fruit cocktail or a Cafe Cubano.
+A little away from the Miami Beaches you can not only shop well, but also take a break with a fruit cocktail or a Cafe Cubano.

 Advertising in the Miami Art Deco district

-Miami Art Deco as an advertisement in the Miami Art Deco District
+Miami Art Deco as advertising in the South Beach Miami Art Deco District

-While strolling through the pedestrian zone, we first discover Art Deco jewelry on the houses in the Art Deco architectural style.
-This Cadillac Art Deco advertisement dates back to the early days of Miami Beach's Art Deco District.
+As we stroll through the pedestrian zone, we first discover Art Deco jewelry on the houses in the Art Deco architectural style.
+This Cadillac Art Deco advertisement dates back to the early days of Miami Beach's Art Deco district.
 It is a good example of how the Miami architectural style was used for commercial purposes at that time.

 Here's what you should pack for the Art Deco District Miami and the Beaches: